jen20/go-event-sourcing-sample/README.md

 ## Snapshot Store

 A snapshot store handles snapshots.
+The properties of an aggregate has to be exported for them to be saved in the snapshot.

 `Get(id string, a interface{}) error` Get snapshot by identifier `Save(id string, a interface{}) error` Saves snapshot